harrylaucngd/prompt-eng-master/README.md

 # Running Inference

-## Enzymes
-Run the enzyme prediction experiments with one of the prompts
+Run the prediction experiments with one of the prompts
 ```shell
 python -m run
 ```